MetaMask/mm-docs-v2/wallet/get-started/run-development-network.md

 these numbers in **Accounts & Keys**), which makes it easy to start development.

 :::caution important
-Since your seed phrase controls all your accounts, we recommend keeping at least one seed phrase for development, separate from any used to store real value.
+Your seed phrase controls all your accounts, so we recommend keeping at least one seed phrase for development, separate from any used to store real value.
 You can manage multiple seed phrases by using multiple browser profiles, each with its own MetaMask installation.